GoranTurkalj/Insurance-Firm-Landing-Page/README.md

 - [Vercel](https://bit.ly/fem-vercel) offers an amazing website hosting service, which is super simple to set up.
 Just connect your GitHub account, point to a repo and your site will be deployed.
 Perfect for your website and frontend hosting needs - especially since it's free to get started!
 - [Sizzy](https://bit.ly/fm-sizzy) is an extremely useful browser designed specifically to improve a developer's workflow when building websites.
 You can fire up multiple device emulators and run them all in sync while building out your web pages.
 Perfect for helping build fully responsive websites!
 - [Qualified](https://bit.ly/fem-qualified) helps companies assess engineers with realistic code tests and pair-programming interviews.
 Their assessments test on-the-job skills as opposed to algorithmic puzzles which leads to a much better recruitment process for everyone involved.

+4. Make the mobile navbar appear on click